chakra-ui/zag/docs/00-state-machines.md

     computed: {
       isEmpty: (ctx) => ctx.count === 0,
     },
+    states: {
+      active: {
         on: {
           // CLICK event won't work if `ctx.isEmpty` returns true
           CLICK: {
             // 1. here we label the condition or guard
             cond: "isNotEmpty",
-        target: "on",
+            target: "active",
             // yes, actions can be labelled as well
             actions: "increment",
+          },
+        },
       },
     },
     // ...